-Supervision of certification service providers established in the
+Supervision of trust service providers established in the

 state who issue qualified certificates to the public.